 Offline builds

-DocsLit can build your entire documentation site as a single HTML file.
-No server required — readers open the file in their browser by double-clicking it.
+DocsLit can build your entire documentation site as a self-contained folder.
+No server required — readers open index.html in their browser by double-clicking it.
+Pages load lazily for fast startup, and zero network requests are made.

 Build an offline site

-This produces a dist/index.html file with everything inlined:
+This produces a dist/ folder with everything needed to run offline:

 When to use offline builds